-- 9.6.6 All the trained model files (output of Power Training test), output of Power Serving Test I, Power serving Test II, Throughput test, output of scoring test, TPCx-AI database file (TPCx-AI.db) must be included in the Supporting Files folder. - 9.6.7 If the Test sponsor would like to use additional post-processing scripts and steps before starting a Benchmark run, the Test Sponsor would have to create a separate directory called 'additional files' and create a special package at the end of the run for the audit that includes the 'additional files' directory structure. - 9.6.8 If the test sponsor performs model optimizations after the Power Training Test, then the additional files directory should contain the original model files (the output of the Power Training Test and relevant checksums), the output model file(s) as a result of the optimizations (along with the new relevant checksum) and the necessary files used to perform all the optimizations.
+- 9.6.6 All the files in the benchmark output directory and the TPCx-AI database file (TPCx-AI.db) must be included in the Supporting Files folder. - 9.6.7 If the Test sponsor would like to use additional post-processing scripts and steps before starting a Benchmark run, the Test Sponsor would have to create a separate directory called 'additional files' and create a special package at the end of the run for the audit that includes the 'additional files' directory structure. - 9.6.8 If the test sponsor performs model optimizations after the Power Training Test, then the additional files directory should contain the original model files (the output of the Power Training Test and relevant checksums), the output model file(s) as a result of the optimizations (along with the new relevant checksum) and the necessary files used to perform all the optimizations.
 The Test Sponsor should also disclose the tools used and any parameters used for the benchmark run.